firebotQL/Competitive-Programming/README.md

-####This is the my personal competitive programming repository.
+####This is my personal algorithm/competitive programming/puzzle solving/katas repository.
-It contains partial (none or incorrect) and full solutions to online judges and competitions.
+Repository contains partial (unsolved/incorrect) and full solutions to online judges, competitions, katas, programming puzzles and algorithms.
-It was migrated from private BitBucket repository.
-Solutions are mainly in Java, C++ and Scala.
+Solutions are mainly in Java, Javascript, C++ or Scala.

+Any pull requests, remarks or any other ideas are welcome.
+Please do not be shy to contact me!

-####Online judges and competitions
+####Online judges and competitions in this repo:
    * [UVa Online Judge](http://uva.onlinejudge.org/)
    * [Timus](http://acm.timus.ru/)
    * [Project Euler](https://projecteuler.net/)